 But what if you are in search of a Goldilocks-like breast size that is neither too big nor too small?
 Enter: Hybrid breast augmentation.

 Hybrid breast augmentations are quickly becoming a go-to for patients looking for a more customized outcome.
 "No two breasts are the same, and implants are essentially a rough tool to create additional volume in aesthetic shapes," says Jacob Unger, MD, a board certified plastic surgeon practicing in Nashville, Tennessee.
 "If you want to fine-tune the overall shape, position, and size discrepancy between breasts, fat grafting is the way to achieve that.
 It allows me to camouflage contour irregularities, deformities, or thin soft tissue coverage.”

 Gregory A. Buford, MD, a board certified plastic surgeon in Englewood, Colorado, agrees.
 As a proponent of fat-based augmentations, he believes the hybrid procedure offers the ability to create an even more optimal result.

 "A combination approach of implant augmentation along with fat grafting offers the ability to increase cup size more dramatically than with fat grafting alone, as well as the ability to more effectively localize contouring with fat as compared to an implant alone," he explains.
 "Fat can also be used very effectively in patients with very little breast tissue as a barrier between the implant and the overlying skin to decrease the chance for rippling."

-As the name suggests, the hybrid surgery is a two-part process that has a slightly longer recovery time (a couple of weeks) and higher cost than a standard breast augmentation procedure because both an autologous fat transfer and implants are involved.
+As the name suggests, the hybrid surgery is a two-part process that has a slightly longer recovery time (by a couple of weeks) and higher cost than a standard breast augmentation procedure because both an autologous fat transfer and implants are involved.
 It should also be noted that anyone considering a hybrid breast augmentation must actually have enough excess body fat to graft.
 "The challenge, especially in places like Colorado, is that many of our patients present in very good shape and with little body fat but still want to pursue fat grafting," Dr. Buford warns.
 "If there isn't any appreciable fat, then this procedure will not be possible."